Blogs in the spotlight

 - What types of precious metals are there?

 Diamonds appeal to the imagination.
 They are rare and unique, and buying a diamond is a token of genuine love.
 "Diamonds are forever", remember?
 That's the tagline De Beers used to make diamonds popular.
 In 1947, the giant of the diamond world launched the slogan to promote diamond engagement rings.
 It was named slogan of the century in 1999.
 You can find out all about young Cecil Rhodes here: imperialist, clever businessman ahead of his time, and founder of De Beers, the largest diamond company in the world.

 - Where does the story of De Beers diamond dealers begin?

-- What happened to De Beers after Rhodes’ death?
+- De Beers after the Rhodes brothers

 Most viewed diamond jewels

 1.20 carat diamond eternity ring in red goldFrom ￥ 17.950 (excl.
 VAT)